dotswg/dots-requirements/draft-ietf-dots-requirements.md

 Acknowledgments
 ===============

-Thanks to Roman Danyliw and Matt Richardson for careful reading and feedback.
+Thanks to Roman Danyliw, Matt Richardson, and Jon Shallow for careful reading and feedback.

 --- back